Colimits in 2-dimensional slices: Change of base between lax slices

 \begin{teor} Let $\K$ be a finitely complete $2$-category and let $J\:\L\to \K$ be a fully faithful dense $2$-functor.
 Consider $\tau\:\E\to \B$ a split Grothendieck opfibration in $\K$.
 Then the $\F$-functor

-\pteor{which is such by \prox\ref{proptaustextendstoatwofunctor}} preserves all the universal oplax normal $2$-cocones for an $\F$-diagram which have tight components and whose domain is $J$-absolute, where normal is with respect to the Grothendieck construction. \end{teor} \begin{proof} Let $\A$ be a small $2$-category and consider a marking $W\:\A\op\to \CAT$ and an $\F$-diagram $H\:\Groth{W}\to\laxslice{\K}{\B}$.
+\pteor{which is such by \prox\ref{proptaustextendstoatwofunctor}} preserves all the universal cartesian-marked oplax $2$-cocones for an $\F$-diagram which have tight components and whose domain is $J$-absolute. \end{teor} \begin{proof} Let $\A$ be a small $2$-category and consider a marking $W\:\A\op\to \CAT$ and an $\F$-diagram $H\:\Groth{W}\to\laxslice{\K}{\B}$.
 Let then